 For our family apartment rentals, we only list on Booking and not on Airbnb.
 However, I do know a few people that only use Airbnb, or even just VRBO.

 I personally recommend using Booking in Dubrovnik and Croatia in general, because of the flexible cancellation policies and ability to pay at the property.

-Staying within Dubrovnik’s Old Town is a sure to be an accommodation experience unlike any other.
+Staying within the Old Town’s city walls is definitely a magical experience.
 You’ll be able to feel the essence of the UNESCO World Heritage Site within the quiet dawn and dusk hours of the day.
 You’ll also be right in the heart of Dubrovnik’s history.

-Before booking accommodation in the Old Town, please know that prices will be much higher, and you’ll also have to tolerate crowds more than any other area of the city.
+Before booking accommodation in the Old Town in Dubrovnik, please know that prices will be much higher, and you’ll also have to tolerate crowds more than any other area of the city.
 The town does get extremely packed within June-August, so September-May would definitely be less crowded.

 You can read about the best tours to book in the Old Town here.

 For budget travelers, you only have the choice of 4 hostels within the Old Town.
 First you have Buza Hostel, which is near the legendary Buza Bar, the Cave Bar in the Old Town.
 You have Hostel Angelina on the other side of the Old Town, in a relatively quiet street and area of the town.

 The City Place Hostel and Hostel Amnesia, which are both very central to the main Stradun and area of the Old Town.
 These options would be good if you want to meet people and be in the center of action.

 There are very few hotels within the Old Town itself, because it is difficult to build even boutique hotels in many areas of this precious city.
 I would highly recommend Boutique Hotel Stari Grad, which has excellent service and is known for the great rooftop restaurant, Above 5.
 I love coming here for a romantic sunset dinner, so this is definitely a romantic place to stay if you happen to be honeymooning!